-Fruit trees can be a gorgeous addition to your garden as well as your dining table.
+Fruit trees can be a gorgeous addition to your garden as well as a food source for your dining table or backyard birds.
 There is a large list of fruit-bearing trees from which to choose that will give you an abundant crop of fruits.
 Whether you are hoping to plant a fruit tree in order to can the crop or are looking to expand the varieties of fruits in your garden, there are many things to consider.

 List of Fruit Trees